What do I do if the tree emergency is on my property?

 - any other immediate hazard situation on public property or City right-of-way

-What can I expect when I report a tree emergency?
+What can I expect when I report a street tree emergency?

 A dispatcher will send out personnel to respond to the emergency within 24 hours.
 Priority response is allocated based on the severity of the emergency.